 Joe Rocket Big Bang 2.0

-The Joe Rocket Big Bang 2.0 are more of your typical style of motorcycle boot.
+The Joe Rocket Big Bang 2.0 Boots are more of your typical style of motorcycle boot.
 These are equipped with superior protection for your rides and are comfortable enough for daily wear.

 Our favorite part of these boots are the 2-mm thick full-grain design that offers ample protection and considerable resistance against the outdoor weather elements.
 For even more protection there is a molded polymer plate at the ankle and a reinforced toe-plate for for additional safety.